-In The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It, Michael E. Gerber, writes about how an individual starting a small business can fail, if they don’t balance The Enterpreneur, The Manager, and The Technician inside them.
+In The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It, Michael E. Gerber, writes about how an individual starting a small business can fail and how they need to balance their inner Entrepreneur, Manager, and Technician.

 “The fact of the matter is that we all have an Entrepreneur, Manager, and Technician inside us.

 The Entrepreneur would be free to forge ahead into new areas of interest; The Manager would be solidifying the base of operations; and

 Instead, the typical small business owner is only 10 percent Entrepreneur, 20 percent Manager, and 70 percent Technician.”

-The Wrong Person at the Helm
+The Business Fails When the Technician is at the Helm

 “The Entrepreneur wakes up with a vision.

-The Manager screams “Oh, no!”
+The Manager screams ‘Oh, no!’

 And while the two of them are battling it out, The Technician seizes the opportunity to go into business for himself.

 The Boss is dead.
 But to the business it’s a disaster, because the wrong person is at the helm.

 The Technician is in charge!”